Macronutrients: What They Are & How To Track Them

 - Can be time-consuming

-- Those with a history of eating disorders may be at risk as it requires a level of tracking that can lead to obsessive behaviours
+- Those with a history of disordered eating may find it triggering as it requires a level of tracking that can lead to obsessive behaviours

 - Can have a social impact when eating out with friends or family